 RPA is old technology, similar to Excel macros, and often mistakenly perceived as AI.
 Although it can automate tasks by using a software robot to control an interface, it’s fragile.
 If virtually anything changes in an EHR or other system, the RPA bot will break and require a costly fix.

 EHRs by themselves aren’t always optimized for automation and integration.
-A Healthcare Financial Management Association (HFMA) survey of hospital executives found 62% felt EHR implementations introduced more hurdles than benefits, and that some respondents were eyeing RPA as a solution — which, as we’ve seen, can actually worsen outcomes.
+A Healthcare Financial Management Association (HFMA) survey of hospital executives found that 62% felt EHR implementations introduced more hurdles than benefits, and that some respondents were eyeing RPA as a solution — which, as we’ve seen, can actually worsen outcomes.

 Outsourced revenue cycle management services can provide the dedicated coding and billing staff that smaller providers, in particular, might lack.
 This benefit has made outsourcing appealing, as providers have readjusted staffing levels as they begin to recover from COVID-19.